AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 >[!NOTE]
 >
->This role can only be assigned to users of [!DNL Workfront Proof]
+>This role can only be assigned to users of [!DNL Workfront Proof].

 ### Moderator {#moderator}